lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

-is replaced with "(i.e., the certificate encrypted under the symmetric key derived from the CA's private KAK and the public key for which the certification request is being made)"; (2) the first parenthetical text of the challenge field of "Challenge" below is replaced with "(using PreferredSymmAlg (see {{sect-5.3.19.4}} and {{sect-d.5}}) and a symmetric key derived from the CA's private KAK and the public key for which the certification request is being made)".
-Alternatively, the POP can use the POPOSigningKey structure given in {{RFC4211}} (where the alg field is DHBasedMAC and the signature field is the MAC) as a fourth alternative for demonstrating POP if the CA already has a D-H certificate that is known to the EE.
+is replaced with "(i.e., the certificate encrypted under the symmetric key derived from the CA's private KAK and the public key for which the certification request is being made)"; (2) the first parenthetical text of the challenge field of "Challenge" in the ASN.1 Module of {{sect-f}} is replaced with "(using PreferredSymmAlg (see {{sect-5.3.19.4}} and {{sect-d.5}}) and a symmetric key derived from the CA's private KAK and the public key for which the certification request is being made)".
+Alternatively, the POP can use the POPOSigningKey structure given in {{RFC4211}} (where the alg field is DHBasedMAC and the signature field is the MAC).
+As a fourth alternative for demonstrating POP if the CA already has a D-H certificate that is known to the EE.

 The challenge-response messages for proof-of-possession of a private